milahu/aiohttp_chromium/readme.md

 ## todo

+- dont open a million tabs if all requests fail due to broken internet connection a la "failed to resolve host" -- log: `_request: exception TimeoutError: got no response for method: "Page.navigate"`
 - add support for "click to download file" with `async with response._click(elem) as response:` when there is no url for `async with session.get(url, referrer=referrer) as response:`
 - add support for streams: request streams, response streams
   - currently, `session.get` only works for "short and small" requests and responses, but not for infinite streams